eisopux/checker-framework-languageserver/README.md

 As LSP4J lacks documentation, it's suggested that the developer of this project use an IDE supporting auto-completion so the methods/interfaces/classes of LSP4J can be easily inspected to figure out what are actually given/expected.

+To format the source code, run `$ ./gradlew goJF`.

 ## Acknowledgement

 - [checkerframework-lsp](https://github.com/adamyy/checkerframework-lsp)